astro648/OneOfMyFavoriteHobbies/README.md

 I used Brackets as the IDE and HTML, CSS, and JS as the coding languages to make this.
 I also used some online tools for some parts of this.
 #### Where can I learn coding?
 There are many places to learn coding, but generally, if you want to pursue coding, I would recommend finding a teacher or class to learn coding.
+## Why I Used Brackets IDE To Develop This
+I used Brackets IDE to develop this because it is simple and easy to use.
+Unfortunately, Adobe is stopping support for it at September, but people are probably going to revive it by making forks of it.